 1. Initial Accreditation Activities:

 a.
-Initial Institution Approval – Staff facilitates the Initial Institutional Approval process.
+Initial Institution Approval.
+Staff facilitates the Initial Institutional Approval process.
 An institution must complete all aspects of the Initial Institutional Approval process as outlined in Section 4 of the Framework.
-The Commission determines if an institution has satisfactorily met the Prerequisites, Eligibility Requirements, Common Standards and data available from the program’s operations during the Provisional Approval period before considering the institution for Final Approval.
+The Commission determines if an institution has satisfactorily met the Prerequisites, Eligibility Requirements, Common Standards, and data reporting requirements related to the program’s operations during the Provisional Approval period before considering the institution for Final Approval.
 Once an institution receives Final Approval, the Administrator of Accreditation determines which cohort within the accreditation cycle the institution will be placed.

 b.
-Initial Approval of Programs – Staff facilitates the review of initial program documents, using members of the Board of Institutional Reviewers (BIR) or, if staff has the expertise required, completes the review of the initial program document.
+Initial Program Approval.
+Staff facilitates the review of initial program documents using members of the Board of Institutional Reviewers (BIR) or, if staff has the expertise required, completes the review of the initial program document.

 2. Continuing Accreditation Activities:

-Annual Data Reports -Staff will monitor all annual data reports, summarizing information for the Committee as appropriate and bringing to the Committee attention any data that could raise questions about alignment with standards or program quality.
+Annual Data Reports.
+Staff will monitor all annual data reports, summarizing information for the Committee on Accreditation as appropriate and bringing to the Committee’s attention any data that could raise questions about alignment with standards or program quality.

-Program Review Submissions - Staff facilitates the review of program documents in the fifth year of the accreditation cycle, using members of the Board of Institutional Reviewers (BIR) to accomplish the reviews.
+Program Review Submissions.
+Staff facilitates the review of program documents in the fifth year of the accreditation cycle using members of the Board of Institutional Reviewers (BIR) to accomplish the reviews.

-Common Standards Review - Staff facilitates the review of Common Standard documents in the fifth year of the accreditation cycle, using members of the Board of Institutional Reviewers (BIR) to accomplish the reviews.
+Common Standards Review.
+Staff facilitates the review of Common Standards documents in the fifth year of the accreditation cycle using members of the BIR to accomplish the reviews.

-Site Visit - Staff facilitating the site visit are assigned approximately one year prior to the site visit.
+Site Visit.
+Staff who will be facilitating the site visit are assigned approximately one year prior to the site visit.
 Staff work with the institution to prepare for the site visit.
 Approximately two months prior to the visit, staff conducts a pre-visit to assist in finalizing the plans for the site visit.
-The site visit team members are members of the Board of Institutional Reviewers (BIR); staff is responsible to ensure that the accreditation procedures as developed by the Committee are followed.
+The site visit team members are members of the BIR; staff is responsible to ensure that the accreditation procedures as developed by the Committee on Accreditation are followed by all site visit team members.

 Section 7